 There are many memorable scenes in this vivacious show; for this reviewer, the sequence where the wild Fox and The Little Prince slowly come to trust each other and become friends was one such.
 Starting on their knees from opposite sides of the stage, Fox and Little Prince slowly edge closer, the alarmed Fox jumping back when the over-enthusiastic boy comes too close too fast, and then resuming their cautious progress.

-Silvestrini is always keen to involve the audience in his creations: and his latest work, The Little Prince, is the result of extensive workshopping relying primarily on the contributions of young viewers.
+That it works on so many levels is not surprising: Luca Silvestrini is always keen to involve the audience in his creations, and The Little Prince is the result of extensive workshopping relying primarily on the contributions of young viewers.

 |Where||The Place, 17 Duke's Road, London, WC1H 9PY | MAP|